 The helix is a common motif in protein structure and links to biotensegrity through a common origin in the geodesic geometry of the platonic solids (see geodesic and helix pages).
 Helical molecules behave as tensegrity structures in their own right as they naturally stabilize through a balance between the forces of attraction (tension) and repulsion (compression).Connelly; Edwards Globular proteins contain multiple helical domains and can polymerize into larger helixes such as those in the cytoskeleton described above.
 Similar helixes can form into heterarchies as they wind around each other to form coiled-coils (eg. spectrin) or assemble into mechanically rigid rods or filaments,Luo; Qin or further combine into more complex structures with specialized functions (eg. collagens).
 Collagens are major structural proteins that consist of several heterarchical levels of helixes, and are the main structural protein within bones, tendons, ligaments and fascia.

-Axial stretching or compression of a helix initiates rotation in a direction that depends on the direction of twist or chirality.
+Axial stretching or compression of a tensegrity helix initiates rotation in a direction that depends on the direction of twist or chirality.
 Linking it to another one surrounding it with opposite chirality causes resistance as each helical layer counteracts the rotation of the other.
 Crossed-fibres of collagen scale up to form tubular helixes in the walls of blood vessels, the urinary system and intestinal tractGabella and influence their mechanical properties.
 Elastic arteries such as the aorta have walls organized into lamellar units, with collagen reinforcement and smooth muscle cells that form crossed-helixes.
-It is likely that wall components under tension contain sub-structures under compression at a different heterarchical level, and vice versa.
+Tension helical ‘walls’ will inevitably contain and interact with other structures under compression, and at different heterarchical levels.
 This chain of T-icosa shows how the (coloured) struts form both left- and right-handed helixes, with each part remaining distinct, just like in these higher-level examples.

 Capillary formation results from tension-dependent interactions between endothelial cells and an extra-cellular scaffold of their own construction and these cells form a selective barrier that allows vascular contents to pass out between capillary walls.
 The internal cellular cytoskeleton determines cell shape and orientation through tensegrity, is affected by signalling mechanisms and variations in fluid flow, and alters the tension between cells through adherens junctions, and thus ultimately affects tube permeability.
 This could perhaps be compared with the wall of a helical tensegrity model that has many gaps, but if the struts could be expanded into plates that just touched each other so that they ‘sealed’ the internal space; it could act just like the capillary cells.

-An optimum helical angle of ~55o balances longitudinal and circumferential stressesClark; Shadwick and helical fibre arrays allow pressurized tubes to bend smoothly without kinking and resist torsional deformation.
+In 1956, it was definitively shown that an optimum helical angle of ~55o (relative to the main helical axis) balances both longitudinal and circumferential stresses,Clark; Shadwick and thus allow pressurized tubes to bend smoothly without kinking and resist torsional deformation.
 Cardiac muscle fibre orientation varies linearly between inner and outer walls, from 55o in one direction to 55o in the other, with tangential spiralling in a transverse plane.
-The heart is a helical coil of muscle that contracts with left and right-handed twisting motions,buckberg and a simple tensegrity pump that may have relevance to cardiac dynamics has also been described using the ‘jitterbug’ mechanism.Levin; Verheyen; Judge
+The heart is a helical coil of muscle that contracts with left and right-handed twisting motions,buckberg and a simple tensegrity pump that may have relevance to cardiac dynamics has also been described using the ‘jitterbug’ mechanism (see Geodesic page).Levin; Verheyen; Judge

 Similar helixes form heterarchical ‘tubes within tubes’ in fascia that permeate and surround the muscles, limbs and body walls of a huge variety of species, all considered through biotensegrity (see myofascial helices page).
 Tubular organs that maintain constant volume throughout changes in shape have been described in the tongues of mammals and lizards, the arms and tentacles of cephalopods and the trunks of elephants.Kier

-The arrangement of scales on the pangolin illustrate the helix at the macro level although notice how the orientations of left and right-handed helixes on the body are different in the limbs; the pattern in the limbs may be related to the Fibonacci sequence (see Palpatory phenomena and Traube-Hering-Mayer waves page).
-The thoraco-lumbar and abdominal fasciae also have a spiral appearance, if only in part, and helical fascial sheaths that transfer tensional forces within and between themselves have been described in controlling movement in a way that the nervous system is incapable of.Stecco and Myers Fascial tissues are also reinforced by two helical crossed-ply sets of collagen with the ‘ideal’ resting fibre orientation of 55o (axial) that varies with changing muscle length.
+The arrangement of scales on the pangolin illustrate the helix at the macro level, although notice how the orientations of left and right-handed helixes on the body are different in the limbs, and this pattern in the limbs may be related to the Fibonacci sequence (see Palpatory phenomena and Traube-Hering-Mayer waves page).
+The thoraco-lumbar and abdominal fasciae also have a spiral appearance, if only in part, and helical fascial sheaths that transfer tensional forces within and between themselves have been described in controlling movement in a way that the nervous system is incapable of.Stecco and Myers

 Bones, tendons, ligaments and fascia are all arranged into complex heterarchies with collagen appearing at several different levels within them.
 In collagen type I, repeating sequences of amino acids spontaneously form a left-handed helix of procollagen, with three of these combining to form a right-handed tropocollagen molecule.
 Five tropocollagen molecules then coil in a staggered helical array that lengthens longitudinally by the addition of more tropocollagen to form a microfibril, and pack radially to form a fibril;Charvolin with higher arrangements forming fibres and then fascicles. (see helix page).

-The collagen molecule exists in many different configurations and is a major component of the extracellular matrix (ECM) that surrounds virtually every cell.
+The collagen molecule exists in twenty-eight different types, or configurations, and is a major component of the extracellular matrix (ECM) that surrounds virtually every cell.
 The matrix attaches to the cellular cytoskeleton through adhesion molecules in the cell membrane and forms a structural framework that extends through the fascia to every level in the body.

 Traditionally considered as mere packing tissue, fascia has been show to exert considerable influence over muscle generated force transmission.Huijing; Stecco It naturally develops into compartments, or ‘tubes within tubes’, particularly noticeable in cross-sections of the limbs.
 Within muscle a delicate network of endomysium surrounds individual muscle fibres and is continuous with the perimysium ensheathing groups of fibres in parallel bundles, or fasciculi.
 Perimysial septa are themselves inward extensions of the epimysium, which covers the muscle and is continuous with the fascia investing whole muscle groups.
 These fascial tissues are reinforced by two helical crossed-ply sets of collagen with the ‘ideal’ resting fibre orientation of 55o (axial) that varies with changing muscle length (see myofascial helices page).